Revealing quantum contextuality using a single measurement device: Abstract

 \section{Abstract}

-In this letter we generalize Spekkens' notion of measurement non-contextuality (NC).
-We show that any non-contextual ontological model based on this notion of contextuality fails to explain the statistics of outcomes of a single carefully constructed POVM executed sequentially on a quantum system.
+In this work we analyse the notion of measurement non-contextuality (MNC) and identify contextual scenarios which involve sequential measurements of only a single measurement device.
+We show that any non-contextual ontological model fails to explain the statistics of outcomes of a single carefully constructed positive operator valued measure (POVM) executed sequentially on a quantum system.
 The context of measurement arises from the different configurations in which the device can be used.
-We develop an inequality from the non-contextual ontic model, and construct corresponding quantum situations where the measurement outcomes from the device violate this NC inequality.
-Our work brings out the hitherto unexplored implications of contextuality for a single measurement device, and paves the way for further study of consequences of contextuality for sequential measurements.
+We develop an inequality from the non-contextual (NC) ontic model, and construct a quantum situation involving measurements from the KCBS inequality.
+We show that the resultant statistics arising from this device violate our NC inequality.
+This device can be generalised by incorporating measurements from arbitrary $n$-cycle contextuality inequalities of which $n = 5$ corresponds to the KCBS inequality.
+We show that the NC and quantum bounds for various scenarios can be derived more easily using only the functional relationships between the outcomes for larger values $n$.
+This makes it one of the simpler contextual inequalities to analyse.